BlindfoldedSurgery/actions-releases/README.md

 ### commitizen

-Checks whether commit messages in a PR abide by the conventional commit rules.
+Checks whether commit messages in a PR abide by the [conventional commit][ccommit] rules.

 Automatically calls cz bump for changes on the default branch and creates an (auto-merged) PR with the bump.